kadenrose/viewport/README.md

 This is a project that I did in GIT414

-We are practicing the advances viewport checkpoints for different screen sizes
+We are practicing viewport checkpoints for different screen sizes